+Students will receive transcripts from Amsterdam Law School.
 The grades earned abroad will not be listed on students’ Columbia transcripts; the Columbia transcript will only indicate the number of credits earned while participating in an international study abroad program.

 Externships and Site Visits:

-It may be possible, while studying abroad, to arrange work with a local organization that would qualify towards the fulfillment of the pro bono requirement.
+It may be possible, while studying abroad, to arrange work with a local nongovernmental organization that would qualify towards the fulfillment of the pro bono requirement.
 Please consult with Social Justice Initiatives for further information.

 Online applications for all international study abroad programs are open during the month of February each year.

-Columbia Law School Requires the Following:
+Columbia Law School Application Requirements:

-- Columbia Law School Study Abroad Application (including a Personal Statement).
+- Columbia Law School Study Abroad Application, including a Personal Statement.